ameraldo/videodrome/Readme.md

-# ExpressJS Template
+# VIDEODROME

-This is a simple ExpressJS api template.
+This is a simple application that serves your video files on the network.

 ## Installation